-- Tapered towards the rear: This puts the weights on the shoulders of your dog rather than the spine or hips
+- Tapered towards the rear: This puts weight on the shoulders rather than the spine or hips

 The great thing about bugging out with dogs is that they can carry their own gear.
-However, if you are planning for more than 3 days, you will probably have to carry some of your dog’s gear.
+However, if you plan for more than 3 days, you will probably have to bring some of your dog’s gear.

 Dogs simply can’t carry lots of weight without causing problems.

-It is common to read that dogs can carry up to 25% of their bodyweight.
+It is common to read that dogs can carry up to 25% of their body weight.
 For 1-3 days, this is probably okay.
-For longer periods though, 25% is way too much weight.
+For more extended periods, though, 25% is way too much weight.